keanew124/FantasyBooksWebsite/README.txt

 Dataset is within the code folder

-git log is found within the main repository
+git log is found within the main repository in log.log

 Please find the references I used below.